thumbnail

 2011

-This actress wins her 3rd Oscar (and 17th nomination) starring as
+Actress who won her 3rd Oscar (and 17th nomination) starring as

-Margaret Thatcher in "The Iron Lady".
+Margaret Thatcher in "The Iron Lady"

 Meryl Streep